JamesRandall/FunctionMonkey/docfx/guides/gettingStarted.md

         HelloWorld: http://localhost:7071/v1/HelloWorld

-One of those is our underlying function and the other the proxy.
 If you open up your browser and enter the URL:

     http://localhost:7071/v1/HelloWorld